SimonEnsemble/multi-fidelity-BO-of-COFs-for-Xe-Kr-seps/README.md

 - `htc_screening`: contains code to run and analyze the high-throughput comuptational screening of the COFs in `./data/crystals`.
 - `search_results`: the BO search results organized by the type of normalization scheme used and subdivided by the type of BO search carried out.
 Also contains files for sets of initializing COFs under each scheme.

-TODO:
-- organize/move notebooks and datafiles out of the main directory and into a more logical location

 notebooks and datafiles:
 - `Prepare_data_and_Preliminary_analysis`: prepares data to be used for BO and looks at some correlations between data